richard-hartnell/bcg-emailer/README.md

 # bcg-emailer
-a tiny personal assistant script
+A tiny personal assistant script.
+If you run it on a Sunday it gives a seven-day warning for the following week's meeting.
+If you run it on a Thursday it gives the second reminder.
+Tada!